s-stepanov/cicd-test/README.md

 4. Build Image
 5. Push the image to Dockerhub.

-Pipeline should be triggered by push to master.
+Pipeline should be triggered by push to master